antonpup/Aurora/README.md

 If you don't see some of these devices in the menu, select a similar one and it will probably work.
 Submit an issue for proper support in the interface!
 Devices from supported brands generally should work even if they aren't listed here.

 ### Asus
-* Most Asus peripherals should work
+* Most Asus devices should work

 ### Logitech